-Physicians like Dr. Dawn Lemanne are doing tomorrow’s work in today’s cancer clinics.
-The old paradigm of “fighting cancer” with drugs alone is becoming obsolete, thanks to the growing body of research demonstrating the influence of diet, exercise, and other lifestyle factors on cancer survival.
+The old paradigm of “fighting cancer” with drugs alone is becoming obsolete, thanks to the growing body of research conclusively demonstrating the influence of diet, exercise, and other lifestyle factors on cancer survival.

-The work of these pioneers ensures that what was once called “integrative oncology,” “functional oncology,” or complementary medicine is becoming simply “oncology,” cancer treatment at its best, and as it should be practiced everywhere.
+Dr. Lemanne is one of the oncologists working to ensure that what was once called “integrative oncology,” “functional oncology,” or complementary medicine is becoming simply “oncology,” cancer treatment at its most complete.

-Finally, Dr. Lemanne also believes that a strong doctor-patient relationship is a vital part of care.
+Finally, Dr. Lemanne understands that a strong doctor-patient relationship is a vital part of care.
 She urges her established patients to call her with questions, concerns, and ideas.

 After earning the MD degree, she served an internship and residency at Henry Ford Hospital in inner-city Detroit.
 She then trained in medical oncology at the prestigious Stanford University.
 In 2011, after fifteen years in practice, she completed a 2-year fellowship in integrative medicine at the University of Arizona.
 Along the way, Dr. Lemanne has earned two more advanced degrees, one in public health from UC Berkeley, the other in science writing, from Johns Hopkins University.